Recommendations

 Whether it's the nuanced performance or the thematic depth, this film to capture the existential zeitgeist of 1928.

 The influence of W.S.
-Van Dyke in Wyoming can be felt in the way modern Romance films handle nuanced performance.
+Van Dyke in Wyoming can be felt in the way modern Adventure films handle nuanced performance.
 From the specific lighting choices to the pacing, this 1928 release set a high bar for atmospheric immersion.

 Dir: Alexander Butler